PDSA Graduate Programme

 - You’ll have the support of the whole Pet Hospital team, including qualified Veterinary Nurses and Veterinary Care Assistants.

 - Your working day will be structured with regular breaks.

-- You are not required to work out-of-hours in the graduate programme, but you can spend time working alongside colleagues out-of-hours work if you wish to develop your emergency skills.
+- You are not required to work out-of-hours in the graduate programme, but you can spend time working alongside colleagues out-of-hours work if you wish to develop your emergency case management skills.

 Hear what our recent Vet Grads say about our Programme: